How to Manage Multiple Cloud Storage Accounts with One Login?

 1. Create a CBackup account freely.
 Download and install CBackup on your PC and sign in.

 ✎Note: You can also add multiple accounts of the same cloud storage services on CBackup.

 3. Then, all your clouds are listed on the left and you can see the free and used space of each cloud.
 And the total free space and used space of all clouds are displayed in the lower-left corner.

 ✎Note: You can click the three-dot symbol next to the cloud to enjoy some features.
 For example, you can click “Remove” feature to disconnect your cloud from CBackup.

 As introduced above, besides cloud management, there is another important feature of CBackup-cloud transfer.
 With it, you can transfer files between cloud storage services directly and quickly.
 You can follow the steps to transfer files with CBackup if needed.

 2. Name your task, and you can choose to transfer the entire cloud or just some of the files or folders on the source cloud here.
 Then, add another cloud drive as the migration destination.

 3. Click “Start Backup” in the lower right corner to perform the task.

 You can click “Settings” button before starting backup to enjoy “File Filter” features.
 It can help you exclude certain types of files or contain only specified types of files when transferring.

 You can enable email notification under “Settings”.
 Then, once the task succeeds or fails, you will receive an email notification from CBackup.

 You can click “Scheduler” button to set up an automatic backup in One time only/Daily/Weekly/Monthly mode.
 Then, data will be backed up between two cloud drives at a regular interval or simply for a special timing automatically.

 As we can see, to manage multiple cloud storage, CBackup is truly a good helper.
 Its security and useful features make it an excellent choice to meet your cloud storage management needs.
-In addition, moving or backing up files between cloud storages can be a really easy work under the help of it.
-So, CBackup is the ultimate solution for cloud storage account management—try it now!
+In addition, moving or backing up files between cloud storage can be really easy work with the help of it.
+So, CBackup is the ultimate solution for cloud storage account management - try it now!